Kaiser Permanent logo

 “At Kaiser Permanente, we know that having access to safe, stable housing is a critical component to achieving Total Health and overall well-being,” said George Leventhal, director of Community Health at Kaiser Permanente.
 “We’re honored to partner with Pathway Homes to help remove barriers and expedite access to housing for community members across Fairfax and the DC region.”

-For more than 40 years, Pathway Homes has enabled tens of thousands of people in Northern Virginia with serious mental illnesses and other co-occurring disabilities to get housing and supportive services to help them recover their lives.
-Following the housing first model, Pathway Homes is a partner in preventing and ending homelessness, ensuring 1,486 people in 2020 had access to services and 476 permanent supportive housing units.
+For more than 45 years, Pathway Homes has enabled tens of thousands of people in the National Capital region with serious mental illnesses and other co-occurring disabilities to access affordable housing and critical supportive services to help them recover their lives.
+Following a housing-focused model, Pathway Homes is a partner in preventing and ending homelessness, touching nearly 2,000 lives each year and ensuring access to affordable stable homes in permanent supportive housing units.